kariy/blog/content/blog/macos-fsync.md

 >
 > Specifically, if the drive loses power or the OS crashes, the application may find that only some or none of their data was written.
 The disk drive may also re-order the data so that later writes may be present, while earlier writes are not.

 When `fsync` is called, the data is sent to the storage device, but it does't wait until the device has actually written the data to the physical media.
-The dirty pages may instead reside in the device [disk buffer](https://en.wikipedia.org/wiki/Disk_buffer) (not to be confused with the kernel page cache) for a while before it is persisted.
+The dirty pages may instead reside in the device write [disk buffer](https://en.wikipedia.org/wiki/Disk_buffer) (not to be confused with the kernel page cache) for a while before it is persisted.

 Just calling `fsync` does not guarantee that the data will be persisted to the permanent storage device.
 To provide that guarantee, Mac OS X provides the `F_FULLFSYNC` command on the `fcntl` system call.